 Hope this helps you decide which type of slot car set is best for your needs.

-If you are still confused, give us a call at 217-355-2277 we will be glad to help you over the phone (it is hard to help via email, so just pick up the phone during our normal business hours ok?)
+If you are still confused, give us a call at 217-355-2277 we will be glad to help you over the phone (also glad to help via email, or just pick up the phone during our normal business hours ok?)

 Other Articles including Slot Car Track Videos